A faster subquadratic algorithm for finding outlier correlations: Related Work and Applications

-\subsection{The light bulb problem}
+\subsection{The Light Bulb Problem}

-Theorem~\ref{thm:main} gives as an almost immediate corollary a faster subquadratic algorithm (cf.~Valiant~\cite[Corollary~2.2]{Valiant2015}) for solving the {\em light bulb problem} \cite{Valiant1988}.
-Let us first state the problem and then give our improvement.
+Theorem~\ref{thm:main} gives as an almost immediate corollary a faster subquadratic algorithm (cf.~\cite[Corollary~2.2]{Valiant2015}) for solving the {\em light bulb problem} \cite{Valiant1988}, which asks us to discover a hidden correlated pair of light bulbs among $n$ light bulbs blinking on and off independently and uniformly at random.
+Let us first state the problem in more precise terms and then give our improvement.

 \begin{Prob}[\textsc{Light Bulb}] Suppose we are given as input a set of $n$ vectors in $\{-1,1\}^d$ consisting of (i) a {\em planted pair} with inner product at least $\rho d$ in absolute value for $0<\rho<1$, and (ii) $n-2$ independent uniform random vectors in $\{-1,1\}^d$.
-Our task is to find the planted pair among the $n$ vectors. \footnote{It follows e.g.~from the Hoeffding bound~\eqref{eq:hoeffding} and the union bound that there is a constant $c>0$ such that for $d\geq c\rho^{-2}\log n$ with probability $1-o(1)$ the planted pair is the unique pair of vectors in the input with inner product at least $\rho d$ in absolute value.} \end{Prob} \begin{Cor} For any constant $0<\epsilon<\omega/3$, the \textsc{Light Bulb} problem admits a randomized algorithm that for any
+Our task is to find the planted pair among the $n$ vectors. \footnote{It follows from the Hoeffding bound~\eqref{eq:hoeffding} and the union bound that there is a constant $c>0$ such that for $d\geq c\rho^{-2}\log n$ with probability $1-o(1)$ the planted pair is the unique pair of vectors in the input with inner product at least $\rho d$ in absolute value.} \end{Prob} \begin{restatable}{cor}{corlightbulb} For all constants $0<\epsilon<\omega/3$, the \textsc{Light Bulb} problem admits a randomized algorithm that for all $d\geq 5\rho^{-\frac{4\omega}{9\epsilon}-\frac{2}{3}}\log n $ runs in time